shaggy005/shaunak_phase2/picoctf/webexp.md

 - then i type in 1, it shows oatmeal raisin but that isnt the correct cookie
 - then i type 50, i shows invalid
 - then i type 30 it shows invalid
-- then i type 20 and i see a cookie, that means the correct cookie must be less than 30, so its realistic to just manually tyoe in and check all the cookies
+- then i type 20 and i see a cookie, that means the correct cookie must be less than 30, so its realistic to just manually type in and check all the cookies
 - so i keep on incrementing, it was a boring but nessasary
 - at cookie#18 i find the flag
   <img width="1466" height="749" alt="image" src="https://github.com/user-attachments/assets/4d0f1e5b-300d-4d71-9bb7-b4be5e4af70a" />